wajahat049/useryze-assignment-next/README.md

    - A `config.json` file is used to define a `defaultVersion`.
 If this value is provided, it is used to set the version for all users.
    - If no `defaultVersion` is provided, the version is assigned randomly (50% chance for either "A" or "B").

+1. **Middleware**:

+   - All the process such as checking for default version, assigning random version and setting that version in cookie is done in the `middleware.ts` file.
+   - `middleware.ts` file works on server side.

 2. **State Persistence**: